Nurse Educator

 Master of Science in Nursing in Nurse Educator

-The core MSN curriculum will strengthen your skills in evidence-based practice, health promotion, disease prevention, healthcare policy, and more.
-In the nurse educator courses, you’ll explore ways to strengthen the nursing workforce through designing, implementing, evaluating, and revising academic and continuing education nursing programs.
+The core MSN degree curriculum is designed to strengthen your skills in evidence-based practice, health promotion, disease prevention, healthcare policy, and more.
+In the Nurse Educator courses, you’ll explore ways to strengthen the nursing workforce through designing, implementing, evaluating, and revising academic and continuing education nursing programs.

 Admission Requirements